Frequently Asked Questions

 The rules and regulations for establishing Arizona residency are approved by the Arizona Board of Regents.
 Please visit the UA Graduate College website (http://www.registrar.arizona.edu/residency/residenc.htm) and the Arizona Board of Regents website for details on establishing residency (http://www.abor.asu.edu/1_the_regents/policymanual/chap4/index.html).

-The International Student Orientation : This orientation is mandatory for international students and takes place on campus two days during the second week of August.
+The International Student Orientation : This orientation is mandatory for international students and is now available online through UA Global.
+The online international orientation can be completed during the summer and must be completed by early August.
 Once you are admitted, you can visit the International Student Programs and Services website for registration information at: https://global.arizona.edu/international-students.

 Optional UA Graduate Orientation : For students new to campus, you may also wish to attend the Graduate College Orientation on one day in the middle of August, the week prior to the start of Fall semester.
 This orientation is hosted by the Graduate College and the Graduate and Professional Student Council.
 Registration will be available at https://gpsc.arizona.edu.

-Mandatory MSF Orientation : This orientation is generally held in late August, the Tuesday and Thursday before the start of classes for the Fall semester.
+Mandatory MSF Orientation : This orientation is generally held in mid- to late-August, before the start of classes for the Fall semester.
 The sessions will give you a chance to get to know your fellow students, meet the faculty, and to help with your career development and job search process.
 Business casual attire is recommended for both days.